Kharanaq: History

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 433 in 133 households.
+The following census in 2011 counted 251 people in 80 households.
+The 2016 census measured the population of the village as 437 people in 125 households.

+Historical monuments

+The town and its minaret have become a minor tourist attraction.

-Kharanaq, which was known as a world and historical village, was introduced as the 23rd city of Yazd province on July 6, 2020.
-This 4500-year-old city is surrounded by mountains on one side and desert from the other.
+Kharanaq, which was known as a world and historical village, was introduced as the 23rd city of Yazd province on 6 July 2020.
+This 4500-year-old city is surrounded by mountains on one side and the desert from the other.

-Many buildings in Kharanaq/ Kharanagh are completely collapsed and ramshackle, but among them, the remaining mosque from the Qajar period, a shaking minaret from 17th and the caravanserai of the city have been reconstructed and can be visited.
+Many buildings in Kharanaq/ Kharanagh are completely collapsed and ramshackle, but among them, the remaining mosque from the Qajar era, a shaking minaret from the Seljuk era and the caravanserai of the city have been reconstructed and can be visited.